Search the Site - UPDATED Once a Month

 He has been researching mining fatalities in the Midlands and Yorkshire for a number of years.

-If you have any queries regarding fatalities in Nottinghamshire Collieries, Alan Beales has published a book 'Fatal Accidents in the Coal Mines of Nottinghamshire'.
-It is available for reference in six venues 1 copy in each in.
+If you have any queries regarding fatalities in Nottinghamshire Collieries, Alan Beales has published a book 'Fatal Accidents in the Coal Mines of Nottinghamshire', it is available for reference in six venues 1 copy in each.
 It contains 3,070 names of men and boys plus one woman who died in Nottinghamshire pits, with 65 pits named:-

 - Angel Row Library Nottingham.